From prototype to full-scale manufacture

-Lithium-ion batteries (LIB) are widey used as a key rechargeable power sources for portable electronic devices.
+Lithium-ion batteries (LIB) are widely used as key rechargeable power sources for portable electronic devices.

-During charging, the cathode is delithiated (lithium ions move from the cathode through the separator to the anode), where they are intercalated into the carbon layers of the graphite.
-Each ion stores a certain amount of energy which is retrieved during battery operation (discharge).
+During charging, the cathode is delithiated, where lithium ions move from the cathode through the separator to the anode and are intercalated into the carbon layers of the graphite.
+Each ion stores a certain amount of energy, which is retrieved during battery operation (discharge).

-The Lifetime and performance of the LIB are mainly determined by the constituent active materials and the microstructure of the active mass coating and to maintain battery life it is important measure and understand critical parameters such as particle size, shape and distribution, the presence of voids and defects within the particles, porosity, pore tortuosity, and coating thicknesses.
+The lifetime and performance of the LIB are mainly determined by the constituent active materials and the microstructure of the active mass coating.
+In order to maintain battery life, it is important to measure and understand critical parameters such as particle size, shape and distribution, the presence of voids and defects within the particles, porosity, pore tortuosity, and coating thicknesses.

-Mantec Technical Ceramics is involved in the manufacture of prototype battery cells and pleased to support the industry sector through the development and integration of modern day battery technology from inception to full scale.
+Mantec Technical Ceramics is involved in the manufacture of prototype battery cells and assists this industry sector through the development and integration of modern-day battery technology, from inception to full scale.

-We are pleased to work in support of some of the country’s leading and cutting edge manufacturers.
+We are pleased to work in support of some leading, cutting-edge manufacturers.